If you want to start a profitable blog, that means you want to start a business.

 Instead of hiring a custom web designer that costs thousands of dollars, you can opt for a website theme instead. 🙂

-As of this writing, my blog uses a beautiful $75 theme, but I'm currently working with a blog designer to create a customized website because I'm ready for something unique with special functionality.
+As of this writing, my blog uses a beautiful $75 theme, but I'm currently working with a blog designer to create a customized website because I'm ready for something unique with specific functionality.

 4. Pinterest templates